cambiotraining/unix-shell/materials/99-extras/03-faqs.md

 ## Functions in Terminal

-### Are removed (using rm) files recoverable?
+### Are removed files (using `rm`) recoverable?
 Is there a recycling bin or a staging process for removal of files?

 `rm` deletes things permanently, skipping the “Trash” stage altogether, and you will be unable to recover any file that has been deleted with `rm`.
 It is worth noting that in Unix things are just as you dictate, so be very careful when removing files (look at case, dashes, underscores, etc. and decide which files you want to keep carefully).
 You can move files using `mv` or `cp` to put the file into another folder to get them out of the way, but which wouldn't delete them the same way the Recycling Bin works to periodically delete things.
 It’s also worth keeping in mind that moving things to a “recycling bin” doesn’t save space on the computer.
 So, if you’re trying to remove big files to save space, deleting them permanently is what you actually want.

-### What is the difference between > and >>?
+### What is the difference between `>` and `>>`?
 `>` will insert the contents indicated by commands preceding it into a file, completely rewriting a file. `>>` will append to a file, retaining any pre-existing text in the file.
 Also, `>` will create a file if it does not exist, whereas `>>` will not.

 ### Can you combine commands such as grep?
-Yes, you can do this using the pipe | such as grep “something” | grep “something else”
+Yes, you can do this using the pipe `|` such as `grep “something” | grep “something else”`

 ### What is the difference between different numerical sort options such as -g and -n?
--g sorts numerically, converting a prefix of each line to a long double-precision floating point number. -n sorts numerically without making any changes to the inputted number, thereby providing a more precise sort.
+`-g` sorts numerically, converting a prefix of each line to a long double-precision floating point number. `-n` sorts numerically without making any changes to the inputted number, thereby providing a more precise sort.

 ## Shell Scripting

-### Are there any text editors other than “nano”?
+### Are there any text editors other than nano?
 Yes, another popular basic text editor is gedit.
 For a less basic one, we recommend VS Code.